Originally posted October 26, 2009. Updated June 15, 2020.

 Parents love their children.
 I can’t count the number of times I’ve seen clients’ faces tight with anger soften when talk turns to children.
 But those same children drain us.
 Between diapers and science projects, spilled milk and tired end-of-the-day tears, we pour an extraordinary amount of energy into nurturing our children.
 As the demands of children are laid upon those of jobs and housework, family and friends, lovers stop leaning on each other and start lighting into each other.

-A huge obstacle to honest talk about what those beautiful kids are doing to your increasingly difficult marriage is shame.
+A huge obstacle to honest talk about what those beautiful kids are doing to your increasingly difficult relationship is shame.
 Great vulnerability is required to admit you feel your partner is paying more attention to the children than to you.
 Great humility is required by you to acknowledge that you have been too demanding with your expectations of your partner in the transition from the two of you to family life.

 Make room for venting and expressing mixed feelings about the kids’ demands.
 Don’t get defensive about what your spouse is saying–listen, empathize, and touch tenderly.
 What is shareable is bearable.

 There is no shortage of parenting books.
 There aren’t as many books about how to maintain the couple bond despite the challenges of parenting.
 Here’s one though: And Baby Makes Three by John and Julie Gottman.
-I’ve recommended that book, along with a few others here.